-CEP121 Cooperative Education: Fundamentals of Professional Advancement experiential learning and an overview of career planning will be introduced.
+CEP121 Cooperative Education: Fundamentals of Professional Advancement

+This introductory Cooperative Education course will help students evaluate career and educational plans, develop professional literacy, and synthesize connections between coursework and professional opportunities.
+Theories of experiential learning and an overview of career planning will be introduced.
 Web-based activities, online reading and writing assignments and a pre-internship project will culminate in the development of a professional ePortfolio.
 This course is a prerequisite for internship placement for students who are in a First Year Academy.